Newgarden wins pole for final Detroit GP on Belle Isle - NewsBreak

 Kyle Kirkwood, fastest in Friday practice and the pole-winner for the GT class in Saturday’s IMSA sports car race, crashed in Saturday morning practice and injured his right hand.
 He failed to advance out of the first group and said after his taped hand “isn’t great.”

-Kirkwood went on to claim class victory on Saturday in the sports car race, but the rookie's hand was heavily iced following his stint in the IMSA race.

-In the second IndyCar qualifying group, Felix Rosenqvist was penalized for impeding Jimmie Johnson's qualifying run.
+In the next group, Felix Rosenqvist was penalized for impeding Jimmie Johnson’s qualifying run.
 In the round of 12, IndyCar investigated an incident between reigning champion Alex Palou and Will Power.
-No action was taken, and Power was initially angry at Palou but ultimately conceded neither he or Palou was advancing into the Fast Six.
+No action was taken, and Power was initially angry that Palou had ruined his qualifying lap, but ultimately conceded neither he or Palou was advancing into the Fast Six.

-Andretti Autosport had an opportunity at a fantastic Indy 500 rebound and the team was poised to put three of its four drivers into the Fast Six.
+But there was still a possibility of a fantastic Indy 500 rebound for Andretti Autosport, which had three of its four drivers poised to advance into the Fast Six.
 Romain Grosjean crashed, though, and it ruined any shot of his Andretti teammates Colton Herta and Alexander Rossi advancing.

 Comments / 0